hsivan/automon/README.md

 import os
 os.environ['AUTO_GRAD_TOOL'] = 'AutoGrad'
 ```

-### The basic geometric monitoring protocol
+### Testbed for approaches based on the Geometric Monitoring Protocol
-AutoMon adopts the geometric monitoring (GM) protocol for continuous threshold monitoring in a distributed system,
+AutoMon adopts the geometric monitoring (GM) protocol for continuous threshold monitoring,
 which has been widely adopted by distributed monitoring methods.
-The GM protocol comprises two basic parts: the coordinator algorithm and the node algorithm.
-Each node receives local data and updates its dynamic local vector.
-A node is responsible for monitoring the local constraints, reporting violation of these constraints
-to the coordinator, and receiving updated constraints from the coordinator.
-The coordinator is responsible for resolving violations of the local constraints by distributing updated local
-constraints to nodes.
-The GM protocol does not define the derivation of the local constraints, and this is done differently by any monitoring technique.

-The implementation in this project separates between the code of the basic GM protocol and the code of
+The implementation separates between the code of the basic GM protocol and the code of
 a specific monitoring technique that adopts this protocol (such as AutoMon).
 The GM protocol code is implemented in `automon/coordinator_common.py` and `automon/node_common.py`.
 The code of a specific monitoring technique is in a subpackage named after the technique.